RADIOCARBON DENDROCHRONOLOGY, ISOTOPE DENDROCLIMATOLOGY AND CONSERVATION OF MONUMENTAL ANGIOSPERM TREES OF THE WORLD

 4. Radiocarbon dating of the historic Emperor’s Beech from Muncel, Baia de Arieş, Romania.

 ABSTRACT.
 The article reports the AMS (accelerator mass spectrometry) radiocarbon dating results of the historic Emperor’s Beech from Muncel, Baia de Arieş, Romania.
 Two wood samples were collected from the large tree, out of which four segments were extracted and analysed by AMS radiocarbon.
 The oldest dated sample segment had a radiocarbon date of 233 ± 18 BP, which corresponds to a calibrated age of 365 ± 5 years.
-This value sugests an age of 420 ± 20 years for the Emperor’s Beech.
+This value suggests an age of 420 ± 20 years for the Emperor’s Beech.
 Thus, the historic beech started growing around the year 1600.

-Action 2.4.2.
+Activity 2.4.2.
 1-2 presentations at International Conferences.

 1. A. Pătruţ, M. Molnar, R.T.
 Pătruţ, L. Rakosy, I.A.
 Raţiu, D. Rakosy, J.J.
 Brown, T. Varga, AMS Radiocarbon investigation of the African baobabs from the semiarid cloud forest of Wadi Hinna, Dhofar, Oman.